 Seth was the replacement for Abel, while Cain was overlooked (Gen 4.25), something that would’ve been unneccessary if Cain were legitimate seed of Adam.
 Enoch was seventh from Adam (Jude 1.14) and his six predecessors were Abel, Seth, Enos, Cainan, Mahalaleel and Jared.
 This also excludes Cain from Adamic lineage.

 Noah was the eighth proclaimer of righteousness (2 Peter 2.5).
-Counting patriarchs up to Noah we find Adam, Seth, Enos, Cainan, Mahalaleel, Jared, Enoch, Methuselah, Lamech, and Noah.
-This amounts to 10 patriarchs.
-Abel is not to be counted because he was never a patriarch as his life was cut short by Cain.
+Counting patriarchs up to Noah we find Adam, Seth, Enos, Cainan, Mahalaleel, Jared, Enoch, Methuselah, Lamech, and Noah amounting to 10 patriarchs.
+Abel is not to be counted because he was never a patriarch as Cain murdered him in his youth.

-Enoch and Lamech were both outlived by their fathers and thus neither of them were ever to be counted as head patriarchs.
+Enoch and Lamech were both outlived by their fathers and so neither of them were ever to be counted as head patriarchs.
 Thus we can conclude that there were only eight patriarchs counting up to Noah.
-Of course Cain was discounted because, though he was the Kenite patriarch, he was not a son of Adam, nor was he righteous.
+Cain was discounted because, though he was the Kenite patriarch, he was not a son of Adam, nor was he righteous.

 It can be demonstrated that the 1st century Judean opponents of Christ were mongrels who either had remote Kenite ancestry or direct Kenite descent.
 In John 8.38-44 Christ tells this race in no uncertain terms that they are descended from the Devil and that their father was “a murderer from the beginning”.
 This phrase of course can only describe Cain.
 According to John (1 John 3.12) Cain was of “that wicked one”.
 Of course this phrase does not describe Adam.